Here you can learn all about one of the world's best disc golf courses: Maple Hill Disc Golf Course in Leicester

-Through a mixture of word-of-mouth and the growing availability and popularity of media covering pro events, Maple Hill has grown far beyond a local treasure or a haven just for pros.
-The quality and challenge of its holes along with the beauty of its location have helped it reach the status its creators were aiming for from the start: being considered one of the world's best courses.
+Through a mixture of word-of-mouth as well as the growing availability and popularity of media covering pro events, Maple Hill became much more than a local treasure or a secret haven for pros.
+The quality and challenge of its holes along with the beauty of its location have helped it reach the status its creators hoped for: being considered one of the world's best courses.
 Additionally, it has been Massachusetts' most popular disc golf course for the last three years.

 "My brother's a flight attendant, and he had a layover in London, and he went to the local course there and caught up with a threesome," Dodge narrated.
 "They said, 'Oh, you're American.
 We're going to America in a couple of weeks.'
 He asked why, and they said they were actually going just to play a disc golf course.
 He asked which one, and they said, 'Maple Hill, have you ever heard of it?'"